-As a fellowship-trained, corneal specialist in Beverly Hills, California and Huntington Beach, California, Dr. Ronald N. Gaster is an expert in treating a wide variety of ocular conditions including those requiring corneal transplant surgery.
+As a fellowship-trained, corneal specialist in Beverly Hills, California, and Orange County, California, Dr. Ronald N. Gaster is an expert in treating a wide variety of ocular conditions including those requiring corneal transplant surgery.

 Dr. Gaster offers the new and advanced technology of the IntraLase Femtosecond Laser for corneal transplant surgery for the appropriate patient.
 With IntraLase laser technology, Dr. Gaster can cut the cornea with unmatched precision using only the laser, and not a metal blade, to make the corneal incisions.

 Dr. Gaster has been an invited speaker at national and international meetings where he has presented his work on this advanced corneal transplant technique and has taught other corneal surgeons how to perform this procedure.

 Descemet’s Stripping Automated Endotheilial Keratoplasty (DSAEK), which is very similar to DSEK, is also referred to as a partial corneal transplant.
 Dr. Gaster performs this procedure for appropriate patients who need only the back layer or endothelium of the cornea replaced.
 Dr. Gaster is using ultra-thin donor tissue to perform this very delicate procedure for patients with Fuchs’ corneal dystrophy or other corneal endothelial diseases.

 This new technique is often used for patients with keratoconus or post-LASIK ectasia, where appropriate.
-If you need any of these corneal procedures, see Dr. Gaster at his offices in Huntington Beach, California or Beverly Hills, California at the Gaster Eye Center.
+If you need any of these corneal procedures, see Dr. Gaster at his offices in Orange County, California, or Beverly Hills, California at the Gaster Eye Center.